fIux-dev/froyo/README.md

 and the default filetype for downloads is PDF.
 A custom download location and filetype can be specified in settings.ini.

 ao3d saves all its data to the `data` subdirectory in the `ao3d` folder.
+If you want the tool to forget any data associated with previous runs, simply delete this subdirectory.
+It will be regenerated on the next run.

 For more information about the configuration file (settings.ini), please read the comments in that file.